6 ways to monetize videos without relying on YouTube

 Fortunately, serving your audience is a little easier with our next strategy by keeping the control and product squarely in your hands.

 #2.
-Create a paid membership site for access to your video content
+Create a paid membership community for access to your video content

-Another effective way to monetize your video content is to create a membership site for like-minded people who can benefit from an online community as well as your valuable material.
+Another effective way to monetize your video content is to create a membership community for followers who enjoy your valuable material.

 This method is an impactful way to feature you as an expert on your topic and to build an online community of fans who pay to access your videos.

-Plus, a big benefit of running membership sites is they allow you to maintain your customer retention and revenue over time.
+A big benefit of running an online community is it allows you to maintain your customer base and earn recurring revenue over time.
+In exchange, you regularly publish helpful and engaging video content.

-However, if you don’t want to maintain a membership site and regularly update your content, our next option may be better suited for you.
+However, if you don’t want to maintain a community and regularly add new content, our next option may be better suited for you.

 #3.
 Sell an online course to earn passive income